babi yar 248 88.

 (photo credit: AP [archive])

-Peres, who participated in a video-conference on Israel-Ukraine relations on Friday, said, referring to the hotel, that the Babi Yar site must not be touched.
+Peres, who participated in a video-conference on Israel-Ukraine relations on Friday, said in relation to the hotel that the Babi Yaar site must not be touched.

-More than 33,700 Jews were rounded up and shot at Babi Yar over a period of 48 hours beginning on September 29, 1941.
+More than 33,700 Jews were rounded up and shot at Babi Yar over 48 hours beginning on Sept.
+29, 1941.
 In the ensuing months, the ravine was filled with an estimated 100,000 bodies, among them those of non-Jewish Kiev residents and Red Army prisoners of the Nazis.

 Jewish leaders have expressed concern over what they say are persistent instances of disrespect for Jewish heritage and of anti-Semitism in Ukraine, which lost 1.4 million of its 2.4 million Jews during the Holocaust.